 I do have one friend that is in the service in Canada.
 She has relayed to me that service did become difficult once she came out and where once she looked forward to a long career, now she is waiting to get out.

-This behaviour is unacceptable, but expected with the overwhelming male bravado that must exist in armed forces around the world.
+This behavior is unacceptable but expected with the overwhelming male bravado that must exist in armed forces around the world.
 I believe that in the United States, once transgender people are allowed to serve openly there will be a lot of obstacles to overcome.
 Many stereotypes will need to be shattered and I believe our transgender soldiers will have to go above and beyond to prove their worth.

 I first became aware of your picture when my best friend shared it recently, and she stated about her own service, “Eight Years, 3 Combat Tours, Several Medals, 2 Branches of the Service and I was honorably discharged.
 Do you have something to say to me now, internet troll?”